 An oxygen mask is applied quickly to the

 face of the ‘host body’ and the sound of breathing becomes more

-The technicians realize with horror that the body has gone ‘Reject’,
+The technicians realise with horror that the body has gone ‘Reject’,

 meaning that another wandering spirit – a disembodied presence looking

 for a physical host - has entered the body before Reilly could complete

 the process.
 The Reject stands stiffly, it’s movements ill coordinated.

-Slowly it looks around the ring of faces and pauses on Blaine.
+Slowly, it looks around the ring of faces and pauses on Blaine.
 “I know

-Extract 4: A sequence from Scene 10,
+Extract 4: A sequence from Scene

 his South Seas hideaway, where he has been forced to flee because of the

 growing political in-fighting between Rex Industries and the Government.

-body is slowly dying however…
+body is slowly dying…